Sam Vaknin’s Instagram Epigrams (archive only)

 Hypervigilance causes the approach-avoidant to catastrophize the outcomes of relationships and then preempt abandonment by acting first.

 Narcissists also use projective identification to coerce their intimate partners to act as bad, persecutory objects and reenact early childhood conflicts with parental figures.
 The intimate partner’s eventual acting out justified the narcissist’s ultimate withdrawal.

-(HPD) are actually “frigid” (hyposexual).
-Their flirtatiousness, provocative
+Disorder (HPD) are actually “frigid” (hyposexual).
+Their flirtatiousness,

-attire, inviting body language, and seductiveness mask an indifference to sex,
+provocative attire, inviting body language, and seductiveness mask an

-aversion to intimacy, and an addiction to power plays (conquests and attention).
+indifference to sex, aversion to intimacy, and an addiction to power plays

 Promiscuous and sexually self-trashing women often disinhibit themselves with alcohol in order to overcome social phobia, an avoidant or schizoid personality, and anxiety (“shyness”).